Astroturfing Meets Online Reputation

 Next, we see this technique used through, fake blogs.
 Otherwise known as third-party guest posts.
 Typically the author of that third-party blogging website will approach business with a well-thought-out piece of content.

-From there, the company can review and approval or deny the content.
+From there, the company can review and approve or deny the content.

 However, in 2019 we are starting to see a “pay to play” method emerge where marketers for business will procure the content in-house and email or mail the content to a writer who will then publish it, again “as is” or without revision.